Compare Quotes in 2 Minutes

 Discounted Policies that Can Save You Big Money

-Yes, a few car insurance companies offer car insurance 0 down payment with no strings attached, but they are few and far between.
+Yes, a few car insurance companies offer car insurance with zero down with no strings attached, but they are few and far between.
 Instead, what most companies do is fiddle with the numbers a little bit.

-If you really get a month’s worth of car insurance with zero down, there’s no doubt you are getting a great deal.
+If you qualify for a month’s worth of car insurance 0 down payment, there’s no doubt you are getting a great deal.
 If you can’t quite make the first month’s payment and you can put it off for another month, you are benefiting as well.
 Of course, in the second case, you aren’t actually saving any money.
 So, you might want to consider some other options that will still allow you to save money on the coverage you need.

-Is it Smart to Pay Your Premium in Full?
+Is it Smart to Pay Your Insurance Premium in Full?

 While this may not be an option now, you’ll want to know that paying your premium in one lump sum is one of the best and easiest ways to save money with your low monthly car insurance.
 Almost all insurance companies, including Geico, Progressive, State Farm, Allstate, and Farmers, offer a “paid in full discount.”
 On average, you can expect to save somewhere between 5 and 10% of your premium.
 Even better, you won’t have to worry about remembering to make your monthly payments or being hit with a late fee.